 I have a lot of files with me.
 Most of them are work-related files and they have to be organized and kept properly.
 That’s why I use Dropbox to keep my files and make sure they have a copy.

 In case I mistakenly delete my files, I’ll still be able to get what I need.
 But I’m currently running out of space in my Dropbox.
 If I have duplicate files in it, I’d have to delete it.
-How do I find these duplicate files in Dropbox and delete them?
+How do I find these Dropbox duplicate files and delete them?

 Backing up your files is a great way to keep them safe.
 If you ever delete these files mistakenly, you can simply get them again using the backup.
 One way people back up files is through Dropbox.

 Dropbox is creating duplicate files.
 You might be wondering why your Dropbox account is running out of space.
 Does it contain the files you actually need to store?
 Or does it contain files you don’t need in storage?
 You might be second-guessing as to whether your Dropbox account actually has the files you need in it.
 So, is there a way to delete duplicate photos in Dropbox?

 Don’t worry we will help you out with the process of unloading your Dropbox account.
 This will help you free up more space on the said account and give it more room for more important items.